pniewiejski/learn-io-polling/README.md

 ## Why should you care? 🤷‍♂️

 I work a lot with **Node.js**.
-Chances are that you work with node too, or at least used to work with it.
-As you may know, under the hood node uses [libuv](https://github.com/libuv/libuv) to manage it's asynchronous I/O operations.
-It's just one of those things that make node tick.
+As you may or may not know, under the hood Node.js uses [libuv](https://github.com/libuv/libuv) to manage it's asynchronous I/O operations.
+It's just one of those things that make Node.js tick.
 On the `libuv` homepage, we may find the list of libuv's key features.
 One of them is:

 > Full-featured event loop backed by epoll, kqueue, IOCP, event ports.